ThetaGroup/forask/README.md

 ----
 ## Data

-Export forask.db file with any sqlite client.Here we ignore the details of tables & datas in,check it yourself.
+Export forask.db file using any sqlite client.Here we ignore the details of tables & datas within,check it yourself.

-***For now,I hard code the db-file's location in /etc/forask.db(in Unix-Family).This should be changed in later versions.***
+***For now,I hard code the db-file's location in /etc/forask.db(in Unix-Family).This should be fixed in later versions.***